joshlsastro/troubasite.github.io/troubasite_future.md

 # The Troubafuture of the Troubasite

 Hello.
 It's the Troubasite maintainer.
 Since I will be leaving Troubadours this year, the future of the Troubasite is somewhat uncertain.
 If no one becomes the maintainer next year, the Troubasite will go down on Saturday, May 25.
-It will be archived at [https://joshlsastro.github.io/troubasite](//joshlsastro.github.io/troubasite).
-If you're interested in taking over, please read below.
+It will be archived at [https://joshlsastro.github.io/troubasite](//joshlsastro.github.io/troubasite). ~~If you're interested in taking over, please read below.~~ GitHub forbids sharing logins, so I can't give this account to someone else.
+This means that there will be no Troubasite next year.

-# How to Take Over the ~~World~~ Troubasite
+# How to Take Over the ~~World~~ Troubasite (Ignore This Section)

 You need the following to maintain the Troubasite:
 * A desktop computer or laptop